Want to build a new home in an established neighborhood? Tear downs and infill homes may be a viable option for you.

 By tearing down older, functionally obsolete houses whose main value is in the land they’re built on, builders can create up-to-date homes that are either built for specific purchasers or sold on speculation in the regular real estate marketplace.

-Though the term “teardown” was associated with outsized McMansions during the housing boom years, today most buyers and builders replace the houses they demolish with new homes that are more in sync with the surrounding neighborhood.
-Teardowns are also welcomed by some local governments as property tax revenue enhancers since they produce replacement houses that cost much more than the home that was demolished.
+Though the term “tear down” was associated with outsized McMansions during the housing boom years, today most buyers and builders replace the houses they demolish with new homes more in sync with the surrounding neighborhood.
+Tear downs are also welcomed by some local governments as property tax revenue enhancers since they produce replacement houses that cost much more than the demolished home.

-How do I recognize a house that is a teardown candidate?
+How do I recognize a house as a tear down candidate?

-They may have serious structural issues that make them difficult to sell because of the cost of repairs.
-As such, they tend to be priced below the prevailing average for their street or neighborhood and often sit unsold longer than others, unless their sellers are actively marketing them as prospective teardowns.
+They may have serious structural issues, making them difficult to sell because of the cost of repairs.
+As such, they tend to be priced below the prevailing average for their street or neighborhood and often sit unsold longer than others, unless their sellers are actively marketing them as prospective tear downs.